mtango99/mtango99.github.io/index.md

 ## Welcome!

-My name is Madeleine Tango and I am recent graduate from Middlebury College student, having graduated in February 2022.
+My name is Madeleine Tango.
-I completed a degree in Conservation Biology (joint major between Environmental Studies and Biology) with a minor in Geography.
+I have a degree in Conservation Biology (joint major between Environmental Studies and Biology) with a minor in Geography from Middlebury College.

 I bring interdisciplinary solutions to environmental and social issues using GIS and remote sensing, as well as foundations in conservation biology, human geography, and political ecology.
 I am seeking employment in which I contribute to the fight for a more equitable and biodiverse world, in a context where I am always able to learn and develop new skills.